aff3ct/aff3ct/doc/sphinx/source/simulator/source_code/source_code.rst

 .. note:: On Windows, during the installation you may want to check the **Linux
           symbolic links** support.

-.. warning:: We recommend to add Git in your system PATH during the
+.. warning:: It is recommended to add Git to your system PATH during the
              installation.

 .. warning:: On Windows, Git comes with the **Git Bash** terminal which is,